 Take the plunge

 Great dive and snorkel sites abound.
-Boullanger Island (1-6 metres deep), just one kilometre offshore from Island Point at the southern end of Jurien Bay, affords some great diving and sheltered anchorages.
+Boullanger Island (1-6m deep), just one kilometre offshore from Island Point at the southern end of Jurien Bay, affords some great diving and sheltered anchorages.
 The island’s western side is a seagrass meadow and is a great spot for family groups to go snorkelling.
-Several bommies can be found just 20 metres from the Jurien Bay Town Beach in about eight metres of water.
+Several bommies can be found just 20m from the Jurien Bay Town Beach in about eight metres of water.
 There is a snorkel trail for youngsters and the area makes a good night dive.

 Throw in a line